Dealing with Difficult Clients: Will Their New Drop-Dead Time Demand Kill You?

 She waves aside your reply, saying, “You’ll work your magic!”

-In the past, your reaction has been to figure out how to comply with a client demand.
-This time, your team will bear the brunt of your decision, and they won’t be happy.
+In the past, your reaction has been to figure out how to comply with touch customer demands.
+But this time, your team will bear the brunt of your decision, and they won’t be happy.
+How should you deal with this difficult client?
 Which option should you choose?

-As a leader, one indicator of growth is the ability to get beyond seeing every obstacle as black or white.
-Of course, this situation isn’t worth losing your job over, but is that your only choice?
+The Customer is Always Right.
+Accommodate Them.When it comes to how to deal with difficult clients, it is helpful to get beyond seeing every obstacle as black or white.
+Of course, this situation isn’t worth losing your job over, but is choice A your only choice?
 Think of ways to frame the problem differently.
 Maybe there’s a third or fourth alternative that the client hasn’t thought of and that would be acceptable to both of you.
 But how will you approach Mindy to talk about it?
 Read Choice B.